molimkarbalaei/molimkarbalaei/README.md

   tools: [React, Redux],

-  background: "bachelor of civil engineering and master of safty engineering for transport" ,
+  background: "bachelor of civil engineering and master of safety engineering for transport" ,

  challenge: "I am currently working on my knowledge"
 }